About the festival

 Saturday only (before tax and order fee): $131.10

 Ticket prices are inclusive of your Biscuits & Banjos Festival ticket ($182/Weekend or $107/Saturday), DPAC’s service fee, and credit card processing fee.
-On top of this price, NC state tax and a per order fee of $3.65 will be applied.
+On top of this price, NC state tax and a per order fee of under $4 will be applied.
 A lower price will be displayed when you go to check out at Ticketmaster, but we want to be as upfront as possible about the final price.
 You can avoid service fees by visiting DPAC in person to buy your ticket.

 • At Rhiannon Giddens’ request there are no VIP passes or hierarchical ticket pricing.
 Seating at DPAC will be first come, first served – so priority seating will go to those who buy early!